Anatomiclab/GastroFLOW/README.md

 ## Tiled Image Data Generation

-To generate tiled image data for training and validation, follow the steps below:
+To generate tiled image data for model training and validation, follow the steps below:

 Step 1: Run `QuPath_Script\stage_2.py`
 1. Open the script `stage_2.py` located in the QuPath_Script directory.